keu/docs/astro/airflow-api.md

 <TabItem value="deployment" label="Deployment API key">

 :::caution

-Deployment API keys will soon be phased out in favor of Deployment-level API tokens.
-Astronomer recommends only using Workspace API tokens until Deployment API tokens are released.
+Deployment API keys will soon be deprecated in favor of Deployment API tokens.
+If you have strict Deployment-level security requirements, you can continue to use Deployment API keys, but you will have to complete a one-time migration to Deployment API tokens in the future.
+Otherwise, Astronomer recommends using either [Workspace API tokens](workspace-api-tokens.md) or [Organization API tokens](organization-api-tokens.md) in place of Deployment API keys.

 :::

 To retrieve an access token using [cURL](https://curl.se/), run the following API request with your Deployment API key ID and secret: